Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 Let \( L(r)= \frac{1}{\omega}\arctan(x) \) with \(x=2r \tan (y)\), and \( y=\frac{\omega}{2}\).
 We substitute the Taylor polynomials from \cref{eq:arctan-approx,eq:tan-approx}, and \(x,y\) into \cref{eq:dist-factor} to obtain a biquadratic polynomial~\( Q(\omega)\) independent of~\( r \):

-By equating the right-hand side of \cref{eq:L_approx} to \( k\)
+By equating the right-hand side of \cref{eq:L_approx} to~\( k\)

 we can estimate~\( \omega \) from four roots of the resulting polynomial~\(Q(\omega)\).
-These roots can be found by substituting \( z=\omega^2 \) into~\cref{eq:L_approx}, solving the quadratic equation with respect to~\( z\), and substituting back to obtain~\( \omega \).
+These roots can be found by substituting~\( z=\omega^2 \) into~\cref{eq:L_approx}, solving the quadratic equation with respect to~\( z\), and substituting back to obtain~\( \omega \).
 This eventually results in the four solutions~\(\pm \sqrt{z_{1,2}} \).
 The solution exists only if~\( k \geq 1 \), as complex solutions are not meaningful, and thus corresponds to the largest positive real root.

 We evaluated the accuracy of the approximation~\eqref{eq:L_approx} with the results shown in \cref{fig:el-pv-seg-omega-estimate}.
 For large radii, the approximation significantly deviates from the exact solution.
-In practice, this means that the selected points for the estimation must ideally be well distributed across the image.
+Consequently, this means that the selected points for the estimation must ideally be well distributed across the image.
 Otherwise, the lens distortion parameter will be underestimated.
-Note that this constraint is typically not an issue due to the spatial distribution of the solar cells.
+In practice, however, this constraint does not pose an issue due to the spatial distribution of the solar cells across the captured \gls{EL} image.